-NA; This antibody will recognize the Neuraminidase from the both the seasonal influenza (H1N1) and swine-origin influenza virus (A/California/14/2009 (H1N1)).
+NA; This antibody is specific for Neuraminidase from the seasonal influenza (H1N1) and will not recognize the corresponding Neuraminidase sequence from the swine-origin influenza virus (A/California/14/2009 (H1N1)).
+Will not cross-react with peptide corresponding to the swine-origin influenza (H1N1) Neuraminidase.